Passive Beam Shaping via Binary-Coded Apertures: 3D-Printed ``Inkwell'' Prototypes and Stencil-Based Fabrication

-For 1-bit masking prototypes, we fabricate a matching 3D-printed stencil that enforces the designed ON/OFF pattern during conductive-ink deposition.
-The stencil (thickness $0.8~\mathrm{mm}$) contains square openings of $2.1\times 2.1~\mathrm{mm}$ (slightly smaller than the $2.2~\mathrm{mm}$ inkwell openings) to reduce edge bleeding and improve pattern fidelity.
-The stencil is closed everywhere except at intended ON locations to map the designed binary sequence $\{b_m\}$ into a repeatable metallization pattern.
-Fig.~\ref{fig:stl3060} shows representative CAD/STL renderings of the inkwell base and the corresponding stencil for a $(\theta_I,\theta_T)=(30^\circ, -60^\circ)$ design case.
-The base defines the fixed $d_0$ lattice, while the stencil selectively exposes ON wells for conductive-ink deposition.
+For spatial-masking prototypes, we fabricate a matching 3D-printed stencil that enforces the designed ON/OFF pattern during conductive-ink deposition.
+The stencil (thickness $\approx 0.8~\mathrm{mm}$) contains square openings of $2.1\times 2.1~\mathrm{mm}$ (slightly smaller than the $2.2\times 2.2~\mathrm{mm}$ well openings) to reduce edge bleeding and improve pattern fidelity.
+The stencil is closed everywhere except at intended ON locations so that the designed binary sequence is mapped into a repeatable metallization pattern.
+Fig.~\ref{fig:stl3060} shows representative {computer-aided design (CAD) and stereolithography (STL) renderings} of the inkwell base and a corresponding stencil for a $(\theta_I,\theta_T)=(30^\circ,-60^\circ)$ design case.